jonathanhus/llm-bias/README.md

 https://github.com/Irenehere/Auto-Debias.git

+`python auto-debias.py --debias_type gender --model_type bert --model_name_or_path bert-base-uncased --prompts_file prompts_bert-base-uncased_gender`

+`python auto-debias.py --debias_type gender --model_type albert --model_name_or_path albert-base-v2 --prompts_file prompts_bert-base-uncased_gender`

+`python auto-debias.py --debias_type gender --model_type roberta --model_name_or_path roberta-base --prompts_file prompts_bert-base-uncased_gender`

-The debiased models can then be finetuned and evaluated on the BiosBias, STS_Bias, and NLI-Bias datasets using the commands and scripts mentioned above, substituting the appropriate model in the command parameters.
+The debiased models can then be finetuned and evaluated on the BiosBias, STS-Bias, and NLI-Bias datasets using the commands and scripts mentioned above, substituting the appropriate model in the command parameters.

 ## SLURM Scripts
 A number of sample SLURM scripts are included in this repo for instances when the models are to be trained and evaluated on cluster environments.